 - Don’t blame yourself if it doesn’t come easy – breastfeeding doesn’t come as naturally as most people expect.
 Especially if you’re a new mom, there may be a steep learning curve for both yourself and your baby.

-- Do call a lactation consultant – there may be issues you may not be aware of.
+- Do seek support from a lactation consultant– there may be issues you may not be aware of.
 For example, a tongue tie is a common issue for babies that can’t maintain a deep latch.
 An experienced lactation consultant can recognize the problem and recommend solutions.

-AltaMed offers a variety of services, from lactation consultants and educators to support groups, at our Boyle Heights, El Monte, Huntington Beach, Orange, Santa Ana, and Children’s Hospital LA clinics.
+AltaMed offers a variety of services, from lactation consultants and educators to individual support, at Boyle Heights, El Monte, Goodrich, Orange, Santa Ana, and Children's Hospital LA sites.
 Call (888) 499-9303 for more information and to make an appointment today.